 After five years of leadership, some improvements were seen.
 Most notably, the off-campus program enrollment increased from 241 to 600 students and Baseball Hall of Fame Pitcher Gaylord Perry was brought in to start the Limestone Saints Baseball program.

-Limestone College has embraced Walt Griffin's innovative approaches to learning.
+Limestone University has embraced Walt Griffin's innovative approaches to learning.
 Under his leadership the college has more than tripled its enrollment, expanded and improved campus infrastructure, and operated with a balanced budget.

 Dr. Griffin greatly expanded Limestone's athletics programs throughout his tenure.
 The Walt Griffin Physical Education Center is named in his honor.